Infocyte/extension-docs/README.md

 detailed documentation on usage or you can click [here](#learn-lua) for Lua tutorials.

-In addition to the Lua standard library, Infocyte exposes direct function calls and capabilities of its' agent that make interacting with the host operating systems more powerful and convenient.
+In addition to the Lua standard library, Datto EDR exposes direct function calls and capabilities of its' agent that make interacting with the host operating systems more powerful and convenient.
 This extended language is the real engine that powers the extension system.
 With these enhancements, extension